I get asked this question a lot: How many diapers should I stockpile for my unborn baby?

 - Figure out your maximum “price per diaper.”
 When I was diaper shopping starting three years ago, my max price for diaper was $.10 each.
 I think that dedicated coupon shoppers can still achieve this if you have several drugstores in your area and time before baby comes.
 If you don’t like coupon shopping or if you don’t live in an area flush with drugstores (and the accompanying diaper deals), you might want to set your maximum price a bit higher.
 I do recommend that you never pay more than $.22 per diaper, period.
 Even the most inexperienced bargain shopper can get diapers for this price almost any day of the week if you shop carefully.

 - Learn how many diapers are in each pack.
-I’m working on a diaper chart that will help you with this.
 It’s much easier to look at the weekly diaper deals and figure out your cost per diaper if you have an idea of how many diapers are in each pack.

 - Assess your stockpile space.
 If you’re ready to clip coupons and shop around, the last thing holding you back may be your storage space.
 I literally had a full set of shelving in my basement dedicated to storing diapers and wipes.
 I know I’m lucky, and not everyone has that much free space.
 Just be sure you’re using all available areas if you’re intent on saving money.
 Here are some creative ideas:

 - Under other beds